Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Would Your Mortgage Payments Be For A $700,000 Mortgage?

-If you’re looking to purchase a house valued at $700,000, your mortgage payments will vary depending on a few factors, including your down payment, payment frequency, amortization period, and interest rate.
+If you’re looking to take out a mortgage of $700,000, your mortgage payments will vary depending on a few factors, including the following:

-To help illustrate how much your mortgage payments will be for a $700,000 house, we’ve outlined a few variations below using an interest rate of 3.5%, a down payment of 20% ($140,000) and a 5-year term to help you get an idea of how much your mortgage payments will be.
+To help illustrate how much your mortgage payments will be for a $700,000 mortgage, we’ve outlined a few variations.
+These are based on different interest rates and amortization periods, assuming a 5-year fixed-rate term:

 How Much Interest Would You Pay On A $700,000 Mortgage?

-The amount you’ll pay in interest over the life of your loan will depend on the length of your amortization period, your payment frequency and the interest rate you pay.
+The amount you’ll pay in interest over the life of your loan will depend on:

 Let’s illustrate how much interest you’d pay on a $700,000 mortgage based on 15- and 25-year amortization periods at varying rates and monthly installments: